What you need to know today about the virus outbreak

 WHAT'S HAPPENING TODAY:

+— Most Americans who rent their homes, many of whom have lost their jobs in the sudden economic slowdown, will not be eligible for eviction protections despite what President Donald Trump said this week.

+— In the Italian city of Bergamo, the coronavirus is depriving families of a bedside farewell with virus-stricken loved ones, or even a traditional funeral, and the cemetery is so overwhelmed by the number of dead that military trucks transported 65 bodies to a neighboring region for cremation this week.

-—Members of President Donald Trump's economic team convene Friday on Capitol Hill to launch negotiations with Senate Republicans and Democrats racing to draft a $1 trillion-plus economic rescue package amid the coronavirus outbreak.
+— Members of President Donald Trump's economic team convened Friday on Capitol Hill to start negotiations with Senate Republicans and Democrats racing to draft a $1 trillion-plus economic rescue package.

-— Republican Senate Intelligence Committee Chairman Richard Bur r sold as much as $1.7 million in stocks just before the market dropped in February amid fears about the virus epidemic.
+— Republican Senate Intelligence Committee Chairman Richard Burr sold as much as $1.7 million in stocks just before the market dropped in February amid fears about the virus epidemic.

 — Newscasts bring word of "hot zones" and "lockdowns."
 Conversations are littered with talk of "quarantines" and "isolation."
 Leaders urge "social distancing."
 In an instant, the pandemic has changed people's vocabulary, just like everything else.